dhruv-m1/bio.dhruv.tech/README.md

 ## Benchmarking

-The project's primary audience is believed to be users of desktop browsers, thus it designed as desktop-first and optimised for desktop browsers.
+The project's primary audience are (likely) users of desktop browsers, thus it designed as desktop-first and optimised for desktop browsers.

-It is benchmarked to score 90+ for desktop performance, accessibility, best practices, & SEO on [Google Core Vitals metrics](pagespeed.web.dev).
+It is benchmarked to score 90+ for desktop performance, accessibility, best practices, & SEO on [Google Core Vitals metrics](https://pagespeed.web.dev).

 While not optimised for mobile, the website is made to be responsive and functional on mobile devices (width >= 375px).